 - How frequently you run – Believe it or not, irrespective of overall mileage, if you run more frequently then your shoes will deteriorate more quickly.
 If you run 5 x 2 miles a week your shoes will degrade quicker than if you run 2 x 5 miles.

 - Body-weight to Foot-size ratio – The heavier you are and the smaller your foot, the more pressure will go through your shoes.
 Pressure equals mechanical stress and therefore your shoes will wear out more quickly.

-- Your running style – How you run will determine how you impact on the shoes and this will determine how quickly you will breakdown the cushioning and support of the shoe.
-If you are a heavy pronator, the complete opposite (a very rigid foot type) or you have a unusual foot strike then you will put more force through the shoe and therefore wear them out quicker.
+- Your running style – How you run will determine how you impact the shoes and this will determine how quickly you will break down the cushioning and support of the shoe.
+If you are a heavy pronator, the complete opposite (a very rigid foot type) or you have an unusual foot strike then you will put more force through the shoe and therefore wear them out quicker.

 - The shoe type – Lighter, lower profile (thinner midsoles) running shoes will obviously have less life in them than thicker, more cushioned shoes.
 Trail shoes have a tougher upper than road shoes, so will take longer to wear through the mesh.

 - The quality of the shoe – Cheap running shoes are like cheap bin bags, they look the same as good ones, but will fall apart a lot easier and can be found in big discount shops!